asini/asini/README.md

-This is useful as a workaround for an [npm issue](https://github.com/npm/registry/issues/42) which prevents README updates from appearing on npmjs.com when published via Lerna.
+This is useful as a workaround for an [npm issue](https://github.com/npm/registry/issues/42) which prevents README updates from appearing on npmjs.com when published via Asini.
 When publishing with README changes, use `--skip-npm` and do the final `npm publish` by hand for each package.